OlympusDAO-Education/Documentation/using-the-website/staking.md

 # Staking

-Staking can be found on our [website](http://olympusdao.finance/#/stake).

-Staking allows you to earn more OHM by exchanging your OHM to staked OHM, aka sOHM.
+Staking allows you to earn OHM passively via compound interest.
+By staking your OHM with Olympus, you receive sOHM in return at a 1:1 ratio.
+After that, your sOHM balance will increase automatically on every epoch based on the current APY.

 ## How to Stake